This article applies to PRTG Network Monitor 15.4.20 or later

 Every object in a channel has its own status that contributes to the overall status of this channel.

-The Business Process sensor decides for every monitoring object if it is in an up or down condition.
+The sensor decides for every monitoring object if it is in an "up" or "down" condition.

-Note: The Business Process up and down conditions are different from the “normal” up and down states of a sensor.
-This is necessary for the Business Process sensor to be able to calculate summarized states.
-Have a look at the following table to see which sensor status leads to which Business Process condition (BP condition).
+Note: The "up" and "down" conditions are different from the Up and Down states of a sensor.
+This is necessary for the sensor to be able to calculate summarized states.
+Have a look at the following table to see which sensor status leads to which Business Process (BP) condition.

 Up | Up | The monitored object works. |